odud-by/uae-fdi-resilience-analysis/methodology/Methodology.md

   - FDI inflows
   - Brent oil prices

-GDP growth and trade openness are used in level form.
+GDP growth and trade Openness are used in level form.

 ---